 Maremegmeg Beach (Our recommendation)

 Maremegmeg Beach is located just under 4 km outside of El Nido and it costs 150 Pesos to get there by trike.
 You will be let out at the local McDonalds, because this is really the only public access to Maremegmeg Beach.
-You walk a few hundred meters through a shopping mall (currently closed because of Corona) to get to the beach.
+You walk a few hundred meters through a shopping mall to get to the beach.

 The beach is really beautiful, the water crystal clear and here you can relax wonderfully on the beach and enjoy the warm water.
 There are many hotels and bars or restaurants here.
 For sunset, you can go to the neighboring Las Cabanas Beach, which is directly adjacent to Maremegmeg Beach.